fleetdm/fleet/handbook/engineering/README.md

 All PRs from the community are routed through the oncall engineer.
 For documentation changes, the community contact ([Kathy](https://github.com/ksatter)) is assigned by the oncall engineer.
 For code changes, if the oncall engineer has the knowledge and confidence to review, they should do so.
 Otherwise, they should request a review from an engineer with the appropriate domain knowledge.
 It is the oncall engineer's responsibility to monitor community PRs and make sure that they are moved forward (either by review with feedback or merge).

 #### Customer success meetings
 The oncall engineer is encouraged to attend some of the customer success meetings during the week.
-Post a message to the #g-cx Slack channel requesting invitations to upcoming meetings.
+Post a message to the #g-endpoint-ops Slack channel requesting invitations to upcoming meetings.

 This has a dual purpose of providing more context for how our customers use Fleet.
 The engineer should actively participate and provide input where appropriate (if not sure, please ask your manager or organizer of the call).